b17w1z4rd/Reverse-Shell/README.md

 ## Overview

 The Reverse-Shell project is a demonstration of a reverse shell implemented in Rust.
 This tool establishes a connection from a target machine back to an attacker's machine, enabling remote command execution.
-It serves as an educational resource for understanding network programming, socket communication, and security concepts related to remote access and exploitation.
+It serves as a resource for understanding network programming, socket communication, and security concepts related to remote access and exploitation.

 ## Features